ssss0ng/testrep/documentation.md

   update(): Used to modify or add new keys (like status: 'Active') to the contributor dictionaries.
   keys(), values(), items(): Essential for iterating through issue data to extract priorities and reporters.

+# Set Operations
+The project utilizes the set class to perform complex data comparisons:
+union(): Combines all languages from different contributors into a single tech stack.
+intersection(): Identifies common technical interests or overlapping reporters.
+difference(): Highlights the gap between required skills and available contributor expertise.

 # File I/O and System Operations
 os.makedirs() & os.path.join(): Manages directory creation and handles file paths safely across different operating systems.
 open() with Modes: